mulcmu/esphome-levoit-core300s/README.md

 #### Notes:

 Vesync app has original FW version for ESP and MCU from the PCB sticker.
 OTA firmware updated ESP and MCU firmware.
-Is MCU firmware binary stored in the ESP firmware?

 The external ESP32 data logger can be used as test ESPhome device if internal ESP32 is put into bootloader mode at powerup.